Medical Assessor Code of Conduct

 Fairness

-- ensuring the injured person is given an opportunity to provide a history in relation to the injury and any subsequent condition;
+- ensure the injured person is given an opportunity to provide a history in relation to the injury and any subsequent condition;

-- ensuring that the injured person is presented with any inconsistencies noted in supporting material or observed in the course of an examination, and is provided with an opportunity to explain those inconsistencies before drawing any conclusions;
+- ensure that the injured person is presented with any inconsistencies noted in supporting material or observed during an examination, and is provided with an opportunity to explain those inconsistencies before drawing any conclusions;

-- ensuring the parties are given an opportunity to address any articles or research material that a Medical Assessor proposes to rely on.
+- consider the submissions of all parties to the dispute; iv. ensure the parties are given an opportunity to address any articles or research material that a Medical Assessor proposes to rely on.

 Conflicts of Interest

-17. Medical Assessors must advise the Principal Registrar, as soon as practicable, of any potential conflict of interest that may prevent them from performing their duties.
-This includes any factor that may give rise to a reasonable apprehension of bias.
-The Principal Registrar will advise how the matter should proceed.
+- Medical Assessors must advise the Principal Registrar, as soon as practicable, of any potential conflict of interest that may prevent them from performing their duties as a medical assessor.
+This includes any factor or change of circumstance that may give rise to a reasonable apprehension of bias.
+The Principal Registrar will advise how the Medical Assessor should proceed.

-19. The Principal Registrar may keep a register of conflict of interest declarations.
+- The Principal Registrar may keep a register of conflict-of-interest declarations.

-d. if providing comment to the media on a matter unrelated to their Commission functions and responsibilities, they should not identify themselves as a Medical Assessor;
+- if providing comment to the media on a matter unrelated to their Commission functions and responsibilities, not identify themselves as a Medical Assessor;

-f. declare any close personal relationships or pecuniary interests that may give rise to a possible conflict of interest.
-Such declarations are to be made to the Principal Registrar and are to be treated with confidence;
+- declare any close personal relationships or pecuniary interests that may give rise to a potential conflict of interest.
+Such declarations are to be made to the Principal Registrar and are to be treated with confidence.

 Independence